zsviczian/obsidian-excalidraw-plugin/ea-scripts/Slideshow.md

 // Exit presentation
 //----------------------------
 const exitPresentation = async (openForEdit = false) => {
-  isLaserOn = false;
+  //this is a hack, not sure why ea loses target view when other scripts are executed while the presentation is running ea.targetView = hostView; isLaserOn = false;
   statusBarElement.style.display = "inherit";
   if(openForEdit) ea.targetView.preventAutozoom();